Research background: B-cells have been ignored for far too long

 Biliary atresia (BA) is a pediatric liver disorder caused by inflammation and scarring of the bile ducts.
 In BA, the blocked biliary tree damages the liver, necessitating the need for an eventual liver transplant.

 The disease is believed to be a progressive inflammatory process, and as such, the role of immune cells is widely studied.
 However, most studies look at the role of T-cells in BA, whereas the role of B-cells (as activators of T-cells and macrophages) have drawn little attention, until now.

-Pediatric hepatologist Cara Mack, MD, and her colleagues in the Digestive Health Institute at Children’s Hospital Colorado completed a series of studies using mouse models to investigate the role B-cells have in the activation of T-cells during the course of BA.
+Children’s Hospital Colorado completed a series of studies using mouse models to investigate the role B-cells have in the activation of T-cells during the course of BA.